martao7/Python/README.md

 # Python_exercises

-homeworks from the book 'Python_dla_kazdego' M.Dawson
+homeworks from the book 'Python' M.Dawson